rock-core/tools-roby/README.txt

 design document for the system.
 If you want an overview of the principles, you can also refer to the two publications I did.

-See http://roby.rubyforge.org/publications for the list of publication and the associated PDF files.
+See {this page}[link:files/doc/papers_rdoc.html] for the list of publication and the associated PDF files.

 == Videos